masterkram/bytehub/docs/StudyNotes/Module1/ProductionManagment/README.md

 # Production Managment

-= operations managment
+(production managment == operations managment)

-the part of managment that deals with efficiently and effectivley organizing processes by means of design, managment and optimization.
+*the part of managment that deals with efficiently and effectivley organizing processes by means of design, managment and optimization.*

-Operations research
+### Operations research

-field of mathemtics that deals with modelling and optimizing processes
+*field of mathemtics that deals with modelling and optimizing processes*

-mimic reality.

 ## Historical perspective

-JD Rockefeller OIl
++ JD Rockefeller OIl

-Cornelius Vanderbilt Railroads/Shipping
++ Cornelius Vanderbilt Railroads/Shipping

-JP MorganL Banking, Steel, GE
++ JP MorganL Banking, Steel, GE

-Andrew Carnegie, Steel
++ Andrew Carnegie, Steel

+All were:
 - visionaries
 - creators
 - industrial innovators